 What we don’t: Narrow waist flounders in deeper snow.

 For skiers who look at every groomer like it’s a Thanksgiving turkey, the Blizzard Black Pearl 88 is an excellent carving tool.
 With a narrow 88-millimeter waist, the Black Pearl moves effortlessly edge to edge, slicing clean arcs with precision and speed.
-It’s not out of sorts off piste either: The ski powers smoothly through chop and crud and holds integrity through questionable conditions (great for the East Coast).
-Updated last season with a Trueblend wood core that uses woods of varying weights and thicknesses, Blizzard boosted stability without making the Black Pearl too heavy, which only broadens its appeal.
+It’s not out of sorts off-piste either: The ski powers smoothly through chop and crud and holds integrity through questionable conditions (great for the East Coast).
+Completely overhauled this season with a new wood core and top laminate that features two pieces of Titanal (the past version had a single sheet), the latest design is both impressively stable and more approachable than prior versions, which only adds to all-around appeal.

 See the Blizzard Black Pearl 88